MrKhaimi/MagmaKey/README.md

 - **PyInstaller** – EXE packaging
 - **PyArmor** – obfuscation and code protection
 - **Inno Setup** – installer creation
+This project will be signed using a certificate provided by the SignPath Foundation.
 ---

 ## 🛠 Build from source